graalvm/graalvm-demos/graalpy-embedding-demo/README.md

 ## Usage

-Download Maven or import as Maven project into your IDE.
+Download Maven or import as a Maven project into your IDE.

 * build: `mvn package`
 * run: `mvn exec:exec`